jspotten/cs324-labs/03-hw-fork-exec/README.md

 # Part 2: `fork()` Experimentation

+The `ps` command prints information about processes on the system.
+Which processes are included and what information is printed about them depends on the options you specify on the command line.

-In the next few steps, you will be using the `ps` command to examine how the process(es) associated with the `fork` program change over time.
-Because of this, you will want to read all of problems 4 through 11 before you start.
+In the next steps, you will be using the `ps` command to examine how a process associated with the `fork` program changes over time.
+Because of this, you should read all of problems 4 through 11 before you start.

  4. In the left pane of your tmux window, run the `fork` program.
 In the right pane, run the `ps` command _twice_, according to the following